Ortizaw027/FPGA-Artificial-Horizon/README.md

 ## Demo

-> Board tilts → horizon tilts.
+>ADD IN LATER Board tilts → horizon tilts.
 Pitch moves the horizon line up and down.
 Roll rotates it.
 A fixed aircraft symbol stays centre-screen as the world moves beneath it.

 ---